zheneva/rsschool-cv/cv.md

 ### +375 29 155 07 91
 ### Minsk, Belarus

+# Common info

-graduated from high school with a gold medal. during school time have been participate in olympiads(_inc.
-English_) and sport competitions.
+I graduated from high school with a gold medal.
+While at schol I participated in various olympiads, including *English*.
+Besides I took an active part in sport competitions.

-Now a student of [BSUIR](bsuir.by) majoring in _systems engineer_.
-Thanks to university got apportunity to try myself in different fields of information technologys and now I am going to improve and develop personal skills in web development.
+Now I'm a student of [BSUIR](bsuir.by) majoring in _systems engineer_.
+Due to university I have a wide range of opportunities to try myself in different areas of information technology and now I have an urge to improve personal skills in _web development_.

 # Technologies